• Skip to primary navigation

 Is what you eat stopping your gains?

-We all know that testosterone is one of the most, if not the most important hormone when it comes to building and maintaining muscle mass, regulating sex drive, keeping fat levels down, and a mix of other things.
+We all know that testosterone is one of the most, if not the most important hormone when it comes to building and maintaining muscle mass, regulating sex drive, keeping fat levels down, amongst a mix of other benefits.
 It also is fairly well known that as you age, your testosterone levels drop naturally.
-But, is what you eat already dropping your test levels?
+However, in recent years we see people younger and younger with lower testosterone levels.
+So is what you eat already dropping your test levels?
 Yes you read that right, you could be consuming testosterone killing foods.

 You may not even realize it, but what you eat might be having a negative effect on your testosterone levels.
-Let’s break it down.
+Our team at Generation Iron is going to break it down.

 Importance of Testosterone